interledger-deprecated/five-bells-ledger/docs/documentation.md

 The receiving ledger is trusted by the recipient and by the trader to hold funds for them.

-### Settlement System
+### Payment System

 ![RoleReceivingLedger.svg](https://www.filepicker.io/api/file/xZyC9FaT3CrYhPyKmWYA)

-The settlement system is the entity which acts as counterparty to the payment.
+The payment system is the entity which acts as counterparty to the payment.
 It has accounts at both the sending and receiving ledger.
-Since it is unlikely that a single trader will have accounts at a huge number of ledgers, settlement systems will usually in fact be a network of traders working together to facilitate the payment.
+Since it is unlikely that a single trader will have accounts at a huge number of ledgers, payment systems will usually in fact be a network of traders working together to facilitate the payment.
 See [Trading Architectures](doc:trading-architectures).

 In a cross-ledger payment, the trader generally acts as the primary message broker.

 > #### The four party scheme
 >
 >  Card providers such as VISA and MasterCard often use the [four-party scheme](http://en.wikipedia.org/wiki/Card_scheme#Four-party_scheme) to model payment transactions.
-This maps very closely to Five Bells, with the card scheme itself (and its associated settlement mechanism) as the implicit fifth actor.
+This maps very closely to Five Bells, with the card scheme itself (and its associated payment mechanism) as the implicit fifth actor.

 >  * Cardholder → Sender
 >  * Merchant → Recipient